DreamBird-Jane/CNN_Oral_Cancer_Cells_Classification/README.md

 200 images of each ratio were collected, resulting in a total of 800 images.

 # Codes
-## Model Training: Three-class classification results of oral cancer cells
+## I. Model Training: Three-class classification results of oral cancer cells
 Refer to folder "[Oral cancer three-class classification with SoftLabels (True Final 4 INTER)](https://github.com/DreamBird-Jane/CNN_Oral_Cancer_Cells_Classification/tree/main/Oral%20cancer%20three-class%20classification%20with%20SoftLabels%20(True%20Final%204%20INTER))."

 There are 5 models for CNN classification with soft labels: